Circumferential Road 1: P. Casal Street

 Between Arlegui Street and Ayala Bridge, which crosses the Pasig River and Isla de Convalecencia, C-1 is known as P. Casal Street.
 It passes the Technological Institute of the Philippines campus in Quiapo and enters San Miguel after crossing the Estero de San Miguel.
 It intersects with General Solano Street and Carlos Palanca Sr. Street, which provides access to the Malacañang Palace complex and the commercial area of Quiapo, respectively, before reaching the Ayala Bridge.

 Ayala Boulevard

 Between the Ayala Bridge and Taft Avenue in Ermita, C-1 is known as Ayala Boulevard.
 It runs through the Concepcion and Arroceros Streets, passing the Philippine Normal University and the Technological University of the Philippines campuses before intersecting with Taft Avenue to become Finance Road.

 Finance Road

 In the northeast section of Rizal Park by the National Museum of Fine Arts and National Museum of Anthropology (the former Finance Building), C-1 becomes the short Finance Road until it merges with Padre Burgos Avenue near the intersection with Maria Orosa Street.

 Padre Burgos Avenue

-Padre Burgos Avenue carries C-1 between Rizal Park and Intramuros all the way to its terminus at Roxas Boulevard and Bonifacio Drive, both components of R-1.
+Padre Burgos Avenue carries C-1 between Rizal Park and Intramuros to its terminus at Roxas Boulevard and Bonifacio Drive, both components of R-1.